 Why run an audit?

-30% felt that they wouldn’t be able to talk openly with their line manager if they were feeling stressed, and only half knew where to find mental health policies or information on support.
+30 per cent felt that they wouldn’t be able to talk openly with their line manager if they were feeling stressed, and only half knew where to find mental health policies or information on support.

-Think about who will run the audit
+Who will run the audit?

 Will staff be comfortable with an internal audit?
 How will you ensure that anonymity and confidentiality are preserved?
 The charity Mind can help you set up an audit as part of their Workplace Wellbeing Index.
-Alternatively you can employ an external consultant.
+Alternatively, you can employ an external consultant.

 How will we gather information and what will we include?